 By the 1901-1902 winter season, 6 Marlborough was the home of Miss Marie T. Hersey.
 She previously had been a lodger at 23 Marlborough.
 She continued to live at 6 Marlborough during the next season, but moved thereafter.

-By 1915, it had become the headquarters of the Women’s Municipal League of Boston.
+In late I912, 6 Marlborough became the headquarters of the Women’s Municipal League of Boston, which began meeting there in December of 1912.
 The League continued to be listed located there through about 1917.

 Pauline Shaw died in February of 1917.

 In June of 1917, 6 Marlborough was acquired from Pauline Shaw’s heirs by her grandson, Louis Agassiz Shaw, Jr. He and his wife, Joanne (born Anna) Child (Bird) Shaw, made it their home.
 They divorced in July of 1918, and she remarried in September of 1919 to attorney Arthur L. Johnson.

 Louis A. Shaw was a physiologist.
 In 1918, he joined the faculty of Harvard Medical School as an instructor in physiology and later would become an assistant professor at the Harvard School of Public Health.
 In 1928, he collaborated with Philip Drinker in developing the first widely used iron lung.